- Paul Eagle

 Request an Interview

 Fr.
-Garcia is also director of the Old Spanish Missions of San Antonio and has been rector of San Fernando Cathedral in San Antonio since 1995.
-He has served the Archdiocese of San Antonio in a number of ways, including secretary to the Archbishop, director of administrative services and vocation director.
+Garcia is also director of the Old Spanish Missions of San Antonio and was rector of San Fernando Cathedral in San Antonio from 1995 - 2008.
+He has served the Archdiocese of San Antonio in a number of ways, including secretary to the Archbishop, director of administrative services, rector of Assumption Seminary and vocation director.

-He has written and published articles on a variety of religious topics for Origins, Today's Catholic, Church, Journal of Hispanic/Latino Theology, New Catholic World, Gracias and Columbia.
-He has served as adjunct faculty at Oblate School of Theology and the Mexican American Cultural Center, and summer faculty for the Graduate School of Theology program at St. Mary's University.
+He has written and published articles on a variety of religious topics for US Catholic, Origins, Today's Catholic, Church, Journal of Hispanic/Latino Theology, New Catholic World, Gracias and Columbia.
+He has served as adjunct faculty at Oblate School of Theology, the Mexican American Catholic College, and St. Mary's University.

 Fr.
-Garcia holds two master's degrees from Notre Dame University in theology and administration, and a B.S. in history from St. Mary's University in San Antonio.
+Garcia holds two master's degrees from Notre Dame University in theology and institutional administration, and a B.S. in history from St. Mary's University in San Antonio.
+He was awarded fellowships at Harvard Divinity School and Notre Dame, and did sabbatical studies at the University of London Heythrop College.